WFLC

-WFLC (97.3 FM) is a radio station in Miami, Florida.
-Owned by Cox Media Group, WFLC's studios and offices are located on North 29th Avenue in Hollywood.
+WFLC (97.3 MHz, "Hits 97.3") is a radio station in Miami, Florida.
+Owned by Cox Media Group, it broadcasts a rhythmic hot AC format.
+WFLC's studios and offices are located on North 29th Avenue in Hollywood.
 The transmitter site is off NW 210 Street in Miami Gardens.

 WFLC broadcasts in the HD Radio format.
-The HD-2 channel carries all-1980's hits.
+The HD-2 channel carries all-1980s hits.
+The station also formerly operated an HD-3 channel with country music.

 History

 WIOD-FM, WCKR-FM

-On September 1, 1946 the station signed on as WIOD-FM.
+On September 20, 1946, the station signed on as WIOD-FM.
 It was the FM counterpart to WIOD and mostly simulcast its programs.
-The owner was the Isle of Dreams Broadcasting Corporation, reflected in its call letters.
+The owner was the Isle of Dreams Broadcasting Corporation, reflected in its call sign.
 The studios were located on Collins Island in Biscayne Bay, giving the company its "Isle of Dreams" name.
 WIOD-FM was one of two FM stations going on the air in 1946 in Miami; the other, WQAM-FM, signed off in the 1950s, making WFLC Miami's oldest, continuously operating FM station.

 In 1956, the Biscayne Television Corporation, a partnership of Cox Publishing, owner of The Miami News, and Knight Publishing, owner of The Miami Herald, launched WCKT-TV (now WSVN).
-The call letters represented Cox, Knight and Television.
+The callsign represented Cox, Knight and Television.
 Biscayne Broadcasting also bought WIOD-AM-FM, changing their call signs to WCKR and WCKR-FM.
 Just as WIOD-AM-FM were network affiliates of NBC Radio, WCKT-TV was an NBC television affiliate.

 In 1962, the Federal Communications Commission stripped the Cox-Knight partnership of its broadcast licenses due to violations of ethics and licensing rules when Cox-Knight sought to build the TV station.
-On January 1, 1963, the Miami Valley Broadcasting Corporation, which was a subsidiary of Cox, took over control of the two radio stations and returned the call letters to WIOD and WIOD-FM.
-An advertisement in Broadcasting Magazine said the stations provided "expertly programmed adult information and entertainment."
+On January 1, 1963, the Miami Valley Broadcasting Corporation, which was a subsidiary of Cox, took over control of the two radio stations and returned the call signs to WIOD and WIOD-FM.
+An advertisement in Broadcasting Magazine said the stations provided "expertly programmed adult information and entertainment".
 The stations aired a mix of middle of the road music, news and talk shows, along with news and features from NBC Radio.

 WAIA

 In 1966, the simulcast with the AM ended; WIOD-FM adopted a beautiful music format, playing instrumental versions of pop music and Broadway and Hollywood tunes.
-In 1971, the station switched its call letters to WAIA, representing the coastal highway known as Florida State Road A1A.
-The station moved from instrumental beautiful music to all vocals, mixing Middle of The Road music with Soft Adult Contemporary hits.
+In 1971, the station switched its callsign to WAIA, representing the coastal highway known as Florida State Road A1A.
+The station moved from instrumental beautiful music to all vocals, mixing middle of the road music with soft adult contemporary hits.

-In the early 1980s, the station began making the presentation more upbeat and it stepped up the tempo of the music, moving to an adult contemporary format as "97 A1A."
+In the early 1980s, the station began making the presentation more upbeat and it stepped up the tempo of the music, moving to an adult contemporary format as "97 A1A".